Do Go On - 360 - Alan Turing & The Enigma

 I don't normally do this.

-I never normally read these out, so I read them out.
+I never normally read these out so I read them out,

-But I just did do a quick skim and the word pudding is in here.
+but I just did do a quick skim and the word pudding is in here.

 Let's see what Paul has to say.

-Paul writes, hi guys, loving the pod and content as always.
+Hi guys, loving the pod and content as always.

 Thank you.

-And content as always.
-Oh, that's true, and, and content as always.
+And now and content as always.

-that's true.
+Oh, that's true.

-That's what it might be.
+That's what might be would.

-and content as always.
+Hi, guys, loving the pod and content as always.

 That sounds better.